brend/MicroAdventure/README.markdown

  - There is a room, comprised of individual tiles.
    The room fits on the screen entirely; no need for scrolling.
+   *Accomplished!*
  - There is a man in the room, Seito-san.
+   *Accomplished!*
  - Seito-san can move in the four cardinal directions, from tile to tile.
+   *Accomplished!*
  - While moving, he displays a walking animation.
+   *Accomplished!*
  - Certain tiles are walkable, others are not.
    Seito-san can only walk on the "floor", not on "walls".
+   *Accomplished!*
+ - The tiles and Seito-san are displayed in a way creating the illusion of depth, i.e. if he walks behind a wall, Seito-san will be obscured by it.

 Advanced: